Alchemist (band): 2000−2005

-Following 2000's Metal for the Brain, Alchemist went off the road for more than a year to work on Austral Alien, which was released by Chatterbox in May 2003.
-This latest album showed a mellower side of Alchemist, with highly polished production and a heavily electronic sound.
-Influenced by the rock band Midnight Oil, the lyrics of the semi-conceptual album focused on environmental issues affecting their country, specifically the impact of man on the ecology.
+Following 2000's Metal for the Brain, Alchemist went off the road for more than a year to work on Austral Alien, released by Chatterbox in May 2003.
+This latest album showed a mellower side of Alchemist, with polished production and an electronic sound.
+Influenced by rock band Midnight Oil, the lyrics of the semi-conceptual album focused on environmental issues affecting their country, specifically the impact of man on the ecology.
 Alchemist added a fifth member, Nick Wall, to provide samples during live shows.

 In late 2004, Alchemist embarked on their first tour outside of Australia.
 Because of these commitments, Metal for the Brain was held off until February 2005.
-In the same month Alchemist won their first Australian Heavy Metal Music Awards, with "First Contact" awarded Best Video Clip, and Agius awarded Best Keyboardist.
+In the same month, Alchemist won their first Australian Heavy Metal Music Awards, with "First Contact" awarded Best Video Clip, and Agius awarded Best Keyboardist.